-Students from six Marin County middle schools have been selected to participate in this innovative opportunity.
-Participants express an interest in healthy food, food equity, and sustainable practices.
-The program consists of six formal meetings: four field trips and two planning sessions with students and their partner Chef.
+Running for three successful years in Marin County, California, the semester-long program consists of six meetings: four interactive field trips and two planning sessions with their partner chef.
 Field trips include a visit to the Green Gulch Farm, San Rafael Sunday Farmer’s Market with the Agricultural Institute of Marin, a green grocer tour, and a visit to the restaurant of their partner chef.

-Student/chef teams are tasked with developing a full menu that meets school food budgets and far exceeds the nutritional values and standard recommended by the USDA.
+Student/chef teams are tasked with developing a full menu that meets school food budgets and far exceeds USDA nutritional values and standard recommendations.
 The strict program criteria is based on Teens Turning Green’s The Conscious Kitchen.

-The culminating event is the ETCM Challenge on Saturday, May 17, 2014.
-In partnership with their lead chef, each team will prepare a four-course menu based on wisdom acquired over the course of this project and present their menu to an esteemed panel of judges.
-One team will be selected as the ETCM 2014 Champion.
+The culminating event is the Eco Top Chef Challenge at the end of each semester.
+In partnership with their lead chef, each team prepares a four-course menu based on wisdom acquired over the course of the program and presents their menu to a panel of judges.
+One team is selected as the Champion.
 Peers, family, school faculty, and community members are invited to attend the Challenge and share in a tasting following the presentation.
-Our aim is to see healthy, sustainable food choices integrated into school food programs across the country.
+TTG’s aim is to see healthy, sustainable food choices integrated into school food programs across the country.

 Kent Middle School, Kentfield

 Maggie Weber-Striplin Head Chef, The Conscious Kitchen, Marin City